estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D74
+iOS and Swift.
+Doing a quick review of some recent work.

 ### R1D73
 iOS and Swift.
 A little follow up on my macOS menu bar app.
 Learned about macOS global event monitor today.